akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 ### Select attributes as file columns

-Click on the `Edit` button in the field to open the Attribute Selection popin:
+Click on the `Edit` button in the field to open the Attributes Selection popin:

 ![image](../img/dummy.png)

 The popin is divided in three parts: the left part shows the attribute groups, the middle part displays the attributes belonging to the selected group, and on the right side, you will find your attribute selection.
 By default, note that all attributes are exported.

-To make your own attribute selection, click on left side to select a specific attribute group (or All groups to display all attributes).
+To make your own attribute selection, click on left side to select a specific attribute group (or `All groups` to display all attributes).
 Place your mouse on your attribute and drag and drop it into the right-most column.
 The selected attributes will be displayed as columns in your export file.

 ![image](../img/dummy.png)

 You can reorder your attributes by dragging them up and down.
 To clear your selection, click on the `Clear` button.
 To save your attribute selection, click on `Apply`.

-The Attributes field will display the number of attributes selected for the export.
+The `Attributes` field will display the number of attributes selected for the export.

 ![image](../img/dummy.png)

 ::: info
-By default, the SKU field is exported in the product export.
+By default, the `Identifier` field is exported in the product export.
 :::

 ## Use the data filters